Los Mochis: Sports

 The city is home to the Mexican Pacific League's Cañeros de Los Mochis baseball club.
 The city's football team is called the Murciélagos de Los Mochis, and its basketball team is known as the Pioneros.

 Professional boxing

 With many World Champions and undefeated boxers, Los Mochis is considered one of Mexico's best boxing's cities.

-Transport
+Transportation

-The Copper Canyon Railway provides daily passenger service to Chihuahua, Chihuahua in north-central Mexico.
+The Ferrocarril Chihuahua al Pacífico provides daily passenger service to Chihuahua, Chihuahua in north-central Mexico.
 Freight service on this route is provided by the interstate rail conglomerate Ferromex, or Ferrocarril de Mexicano, which also links to the port city of Topolobampo.

 The city is on Mexican Federal Highway 15, the main north-south route from Nogales to Mexico City.

 The city's airport offer domestic flights, mainly to Mexico's largest cities and is served by several airlines.